 For those who qualify for the full credit, we can deduct $166 a month from your housing debt, making it easier to qualify for a home.
 The MCC program can be used with any type of mortgage loan.
 There are maximum sales price restrictions, maximum income restrictions – and these vary by area.

 For purposes of the 2014 Mortgage Tax Credit, First Time Home Buyer is defined as anyone who has not owned a PRIMARY residence, that they have lived in, for the past 3 years.
 Meaning, you do not actually have to be a first time home buyer to receive a 2014 Mortgage Tax Credit.

 My dad was a mortgage lender, and my mom was a Realtor, so I’ve been working in the Mortgage Business, in NC, since I was 15 (which was quite a few years ago).
 I now work with my husband, Stephen L Thorne (NMLS #60596), and we focus our efforts on First Time Home Buyers.
-Visit me on Google+ and on my website NC FHA Expert.
+Visit me on my website NC FHA Expert.

 Tip #10: Don’t Pick Just Any Real Estate Agent

 Lynn Pineda, REALTOR® at Keller Williams Realty in Coral Springs, Florida.
 Bragging rights: In 5,000 Google+ circles.

 In Real Estate, being able to garner the trust of a Home Seller or Home Buyer is critical, if you’re going to be able to succeed at selling homes.
 As a Home Seller or Home Buyer, how do you know whether or not you can trust the Real Estate Agent that you are about to hire?

 For starters, you can review their online presence to find out what is being said about them and what’s their knowledge of the Real Estate Industry.